jamielh/DarkSky/TRAINING.md

+# Team Training Plan
+Below you will find each of our training plans.

 ## Ben Stueve
 I will be working on the web app and making sure that it can be integrated with the hardware.